rincemathew/uneducated-coder/undeucated/8.1. COMMON PART 1/readme.md

+## API
+An application programming interface is a way for two or more computer programs or components to communicate with each other.
+It is a type of software interface, offering a service to other pieces of software.

 ## AJAX (Asynchronous javascript and XML)
 AJAX is not a programming language.
 It's a technology for developing better, faster and more interactive web applications using HTML, CSS, JS, and XML.